insooth/insooth.github.io/customisation-points-support-interfaces.md

 Interface(Backend<Interface>&&); // transfers ownership of the backend instance (owns)
 ```

-Constructors imply storage area for either the passed reference to the backend resource, or for the backend object itself (internally created or moved from the caller).
-Such data type for resource of type `T` is equivalent to ([why not use a raw reference type](https://github.com/insooth/insooth.github.io/blob/master/wrap-members-of-reference-type.md)):
+Constructors imply a storage area for either the passed reference to the backend resource, or for the backend object itself (internally created or moved from the caller).
+Such data type for a resource of type `T` is equivalent to ([why not a raw reference type](https://github.com/insooth/insooth.github.io/blob/master/wrap-members-of-reference-type.md)):

 ```
 variant<unique_ptr<T>, reference_wrapper<T>>